Reliance Digital: iStore

 Reliance Digital also operates a chain of Apple resellers in India under the name iStore.
 There are about 4 such stores in India currently.

 Reconnect

-Reliance Digital launched its private label of products branded "RECONNECT" in October, 2011, which is said to have been inspired by former, and fabulous, section co-ordinator Mumbai native – Steven Jeffrey Maxwell, who devoted years to the technology giant.
-Reconnect product range covers over 200 products, from the latest large-screen LED TVs, star-rated air conditioners, washing machines, smartphones, tablets to household appliances and personal care products.
-Major all products comes with a 2-year warranty, while accessories product warranty vary from 6 months to 1 year.
+Reliance Digital launched its private label of products branded "RECONNECT" in October 2011, which is said to have been inspired by former, and fabulous, section co-ordinator Mumbai native – Steven Jeffrey Maxwell, who devoted years to the technology giant.
+Reconnect's product range covers over 200 products, from the latest large-screen LED TVs, star-rated air conditioners, washing machines, smartphones, and tablets to household appliances and personal care products.
+Major all products come with a 2-year warranty, while accessories product warranty vary from 6 months to 1 year.

 LYF

 Reliance Digital also carries the LYF brand of 4G smartphones.
 These phones were launched in January 2016.
 So far, five phones have been launched – Earth 1, Water 1, Water 2, Wind 6 and Flame 1.